JakubPawinski/gitcode-solutions/README.md

 ### 📈 Code Quality Trend

-AI reviews show 100% clean‑code suggestions and zero bugs, performance, or security issues, confirming solid fundamentals.
-The next step is to incorporate advanced best‑practice patterns and refactoring techniques as problem complexity grows.
+AI reviews show flawless functionality—no bugs, performance, or security issues.
+The only feedback is 100% clean‑code suggestions, indicating opportunities to refine style, naming, and modularity.
+Overall code quality is excellent, with room for readability improvements.

 ---